2023-10-14 05:10:21

 Photo Caption_A.
 In the multicolor fundus photo of the blinded right eye, disc edema and extensive retinal hemorrhage are evident.
 Black arrows indicate macular folding due to severe retinal and optic disc edema.
 B (Normal Left Eye)The left eye had a normal cup-disc ratio.
 C, D. Images taken with indirect mobile funduscopy, inverted and inverted.
 Macular folding is visible (black arrow), and subretinal exudation is clearly visible in peripheral vision (red arrow). [이미지 출처_Journal of Medical Case Reports]After doctors examined the man’s eyes, they found he had suffered blood clots in the arteries and veins that transport blood to and from his right eye.
 This caused his retina, the light-sensitive tissue at the back of his eye, to swell.
 Macular edema, a condition in which blood leaks into the retina, also appeared.

 Doctors reported that the pressure of this fluid appeared to have physically separated the retina from the rest of the eye.
 There were no other health problems in this man.
-However, because there were concerns about the risk of blood clots from the coronavirus vaccine and the virus itself, the medical staff also asked him if he had recently had an infection or received a vaccine.
+However, because there were concerns regarding the risk of blood clots from the coronavirus vaccine and the virus itself, the medical staff also asked him if he had recently had an infection or received a vaccine.
 However, this man was not recently infected with the coronavirus and had not received any other vaccines.

 What is unusual is that only the right eye was blinded, while the left eye was not damaged.
-Medical staff reported that there was no family history of blood clot problems that could explain the sudden damage to his eyes, and that the test results were negative, with no other underlying conditions diagnosed.
+Medical staff reported that there was no family history of blood clot problems that might explain the sudden damage to his eyes, and that the test results were negative, with no other underlying conditions diagnosed.

 One related theory is that sildenafil’s main effect is to increase blood flow to the genitals, which may increase the risk of inadvertently damaging the sensitive blood vessels in the eyes (if taken in large doses at once).
 How the drug interacts with the blood vessels in the eye may be more complex, the doctors added.
 They then requested further investigation into whether there is a potential link in young men taking Viagra.